 - Check the internet connection (Settings > Network).
 Status should say “Connected”

-- If your Roku device is not connected, select Set up new wireless connection and follow the instructions.
-If you are having trouble connecting, go to What to do if you cannot connect to your wireless network.
+- If your Roku player is not connected, select Set up new wireless connection and follow the instructions.
+If you are having trouble connecting, learn what to do if you cannot connect to your wireless network.

-- Confirm that your internet connection is working by using your computer or a Wi-Fi connected tablet to access the internet.
+- Confirm that your internet connection is working by using your computer or a wirelessly connected mobile device to access the internet.

-- Restart the Roku device and your router.
+- Restart the Roku player and your router.

-- To restart your Roku device, go to Settings > System > Power > System restart, or unplug the Roku device from the power source and the plug it back in.
+- To restart your Roku player, go to Settings > System > Power > System restart, or unplug the Roku player from the power source and the plug it back in.

 - To restart your router, check the instructions from your ISP or router vendor.
 In some cases, you can simply unplug it and plug it back in, and in other cases it may require pressing a reset button on the device.